Jessicavazm/portfolio-t1a2/README.md

 * Trello

 ## Purpose
 This is a website to present myself as a web developer.
 It contains my resume, what types of services I'm offering as an IT professional and blog page that contains 5 blog posts.
-In this website, I will be demonstrating my abilities with what I have learnt from the month in web programming.
+In this website, I will be demonstrating my abilities with what I have learnt from web programming in the past month with Coder Academy.

 ## Functionality/ features
 My website features a simple design which is clear to the viewers.
 I have included a navigation bar in all pages that facilitates navigation between different pages, along external links to connect with me placed in the footer of each page.
 I have created different CSS layout depending on the screen size to optimaze the user experience and applied an animation to my logo to make it more fun.
 On smaller screens, I have the components in a column and in bigger screens components switches to row direction instead.
 I also increased font sizes as the screen gets bigger.
 My decision making to the overall aesthetic of the website was to keep things simple and try to understanding each step, I have used the online classes to help me build the website and now that I understand a little bit more about web programming I should be able to improve the overall aesthetic and functionality of my next project.